Call Centre Workforce Planning Using Erlang C in R language

 The Grade of Service $S$ is a function of the outcome of the Erlang C formula ($P_w$), the number of agents ($N$), the call intensity ($A$), call duration ($\lambda$) and lastly the target answering time ($t$).

 The Erlang C formula can be reworked to provide that answer.
 I sourced this solution from callcenterhelper.com.
-We now have a toolset for call centre planning which we can implement in the R language.
+We now have a toolset for call centre planning that we can implement in R.

 $$S = 1 - \Large[ P_w e^ {-[(N-A](t/ \lambda)]} \large]$$